jeroleski/disys-miniproj3/README.md

 they happen to know (it is up to you to decide how many nodes can be known).
 Nodes must respond to the following API:

 Method: bid
 Inputs: amount (an int)
 Outputs: ack
 Comment: given a bid, returns an outcome among {fail, success or exception}

 Method: result
-Inputs: void amount (an int)
+Inputs: void
 Ouputs: outcome
 Comment: if over, it returns the result, else highest bid.

 # Semantics
 Your component must have the following behaviour, for any reasonable